 Table of Contents

-Flexible solar panels are becoming increasingly popular among outdoor enthusiasts, tiny home and motorhome dwellers, and people looking for the off-the-grid lifestyle.
+Flexible solar panels are becoming increasingly popular among outdoor enthusiasts, tiny home and RV dwellers, and people looking for the off-the-grid lifestyle.
 Their affordability, versatility, and simple installation are just a few of the benefits that make them attractive to people looking for an easy solution to their renewable energy needs.

 So, what are flexible PV panels, how are they used, and do the benefits outweigh the disadvantages?